ecovaci/winfoom/README.md

  .\mvnw clean package
 ```

-Now you should have the generated executable *jar* file under the *target* directory.
+Now you should have the generated executable *jar* file under the *target* directory and the two release archives: one for Windows, the other for Linux/MacOS.

 ## Run Winfoom